 - Pastoral Care

 Along with this core learning are a minimum of twenty-one credits (21-42 asynchronous, mentor-based and independent study classes) that go farther into Jewish texts, Israeli history, spiritual direction, mysticism, Jewish languages, Holocaust studies, liturgy, gender and LGBTQ+ Jewish thought, and further practical skills such as marriage assessment, psychological first aid and spirituality and health.
-Some students even choose to begin with these classes in our Rolling Admissions program, so they can be more prepared to take the core classes.
+Some students even choose to begin with these classes in our early admissions program, so they can be more prepared to take the core classes.

 Job Taker, or Job Maker?

 We want students to thrive in the modern rabbinate.
 That is why in addition to all these, students take three credits of Innovation — our signature program that teaches students how to take their rabbinical skills and apply them to the creation of their own independent rabbinical services, founding non-profit and for-profit Jewish companies, and so much more.
 If you’re searching for the bare minimum to compete in the Jewish job market, consider a different program entirely.